Organizing ideas in mind maps

 Mind maps represent information and knowledge, and so are subject to many topics.
 It is then advisable to organize them, either by grouping topics with an organizing idea, or by elaborating a classification for the whole content.

-Many classifications are hierarchical; As mind maps also have a hierarchical structure, mind maps constitute a natural resource to represent and work with classifications with this tree structure.
+Many classifications are hierarchical; as mind maps also have a hierarchical structure, mind maps constitute a natural resource to represent and work with classifications with this tree structure.

 Mind maps allow the mapper to think and work productively on hierarchical classifications and for the reader to quickly retrieve the meanings associated with the mind map.